-The study was selected within the catchment areas that cultivate onions in Kwadatala.
-Tingariye, Kaderi and Ganjiwa of Danbam Local Government Area of Bauchi State, Nigeria.
+The study was selected within the catchment areas that cultivate onions in Kwadatala, Tingariye, Kaderi and Ganjiwa of Danbam Local Government Area of Bauchi State, Nigeria.
 Danbam is located within longitude 10.
-71° and 11.68° Four (4) latitude different soil rhizospheres together with their onion bulbs were collected from four (4) farmlands and were labeled as presented in Table 1.
+71° and 11.68° Four (4) different rhizospheres together with their onion bulbs were collected from four (4) farmlands and were labeled as presented in Table 1.

 The samples were transported to the laboratory for acid digestion.
-The edible portions were dried to constant weight at room temperature. in at room temperature for four weeks and weighed occasionally until a constant weigh was attained.
-The dried samples were ground to fine powder using mortar and pestle and sieved to 2 mm before storage in polyethylene bags, Similarly, 10 g of the soil samples were also crushed to fine particles.
+The edible portions were dried to constant weight at room temperature. in at room temperature for four weeks and weighed anaemia, renal damage, bone disorder and cancer occasionally until a constant weigh was attained.
+The dried samples were ground to fine powder Table 2 reveals that the concentration of using mortar and pestle and sieved to 2 mm before storage in polyethylene bags, Similarly, metal (DIM) can be expressed according to 10 g of the soil samples were also crushed to fine particles.